kashufied14-hue/talentsyncai/README.md

 > *"Modern hiring systems fail to understand talent effectively."*

 **Core pain points:**
-- Resume parsing is error-prone and format-dependent
+- Resume parsing is error-prone and format-dependent.
-- Keyword matching misses semantic meaning and skill synonyms
+- Keyword matching misses semantic meaning and skill synonyms.
 - Manual screening leads to recruiter fatigue and inconsistent evaluation
 - No transparency in why candidates rank high or low